 There are just 18 recognized chasen master craftsmen left in Japan today and most of these are based in Takayama, in Ikoma city, Nara prefecture.
 It’s probably no coincidence that the industry centers on Nara.
 Cold snowy winters in the region produce the best quality bamboo in Japan.

 Among the venerated artisans still active is Inoue Wakasa, and we’re privileged that he makes the hand-crafted chosen you can purchase via our site or on Amazon Bamboo Matcha Whisk

-You can watch the grand-master at work in an exclusive video made for Ocha’s YouTube channel, bamboo matcha whisk being made
+You can watch the grand master at work in an exclusive video made for Ocha’s YouTube channel, a bamboo matcha whisk being made.

 Different styles and sizes of bamboo matcha whisks have developed over time to serve different ceremonies and suit regional traditions.

 But the fundamentals of making - and caring for - a bamboo matcha whisk is pretty much universal.

 Making chasens begins with a winter harvest of mature bamboo.
 The individual canes are carefully stored to season for up to three years.